popstarmav/SOUNDBLOCK/README.md

 Our mission is to create a comprehensive marketplace for real-time graphics while building on the potential of **$MOIN** to revolutionize fan engagement.

 Here’s what’s next:
-- Expanding the **Motion Market App** with advanced rendering pipelines and intuitive asset workflows.
+- Expanding the **SOUNDBLOCK** with advanced rendering pipelines and intuitive asset workflows.
 - Building community tools and plugins to encourage user creativity.
 - Expanding $MOIN's utility in Motion Market and beyond.